 Which Pistol and What Ammo?

 A revolver offers simple and reliable use with a trade-off for the number of rounds you can carry.
 A semi-auto provides more bullets in the gun but includes more working parts and a greater chance of having a malfunction (a jam) that would require additional knowledge and skill.

 Most people will never need a firearm for self-protection.
 Chances are that if someone ever does, a five or six round revolver would be sufficient.
 However, if you have the option and ability to have 30 rounds immediately available in a gunfight as opposed to six, most people would choose the larger number.

 No one is born with the knowledge and skills of a good marksman.
-Whether you use a bazooka or a midnight special, you must be successfully trained and educated on all aspects of using and owning a firearm.
-Chances are that the store where you purchase the firearm, or the local police department will be able to recommend a certified and safe gun safety course instructor.
+Whether you use a bazooka or a midnight special, you must be successfully trained and educated in gun usage and safety.
+Chances are the local police department or the store where you purchase the firearm will be able to recommend a certified gun safety course.
 Most gun clubs and ranges offer several levels of gun safety courses.

 Owning a firearm, especially for the purposes of self-defense, requires some serious responsibility.
 For first-time gun buyers and seasoned veterans, you need responsible training so that you can safely and effectively operate the firearm under any circumstances.
 You are responsible for the safe gun storage and maintenance of the firearm.